©2011-2023 Less Accounting

 With a growing business, it’s difficult to keep track of finances.
 Or, if you are looking to sell off your business soon, you know how much valuable clean books are.
 Therefore, you must always have a good bookkeeper on the job to maintain your books, and keep them clean and updated.
 Though there are many good bookkeeping options out there, but you just need to know which is the right one to hire.

 You’d only need a full-time, in-house bookkeeper if your business has thirty or more employees, or has a turnaround of over a million dollar every year.
-In the case you don’t need a full-time bookkeeping resource to work from your office, you can either hire a freelancer, or partner with a bookkeeping firm, or adopt a remote bookkeeping solution.
+In the case you don’t need a full-time bookkeeping resource to work from your office, you can either hire a freelancer, or partner with a bookkeeping firm, or adopt a virtual bookkeeping solution.
 Based on the drawbacks and benefits of each option, you can decide which solution would work the best for your business.

 This is by far the most economical solution if you’re not looking to connect with the bookkeeper daily – you allow him to work at his convenience – and, if your finances are simple.